10UWP/The-UWP-Tools-List/README.md

 [Aura.Net](https://github.com/Lukasss93/Aura.Net) Utilities Class Library for Windows Phone 8.1 RT & UWP

+# Blogs and Websites convert to Apps

+[wordpress.uwp.starter.kit](https://github.com/TonyChampion/wordpress.uwp.starter.kit) This is a starter kit for creating a UWP app that connects to your WordPress blog.
+In order to get this up and running, edit the App.xaml file and include a valid blog url, username, and password.

+[Noodles-Blog-UWP](https://github.com/miao17game/Noodles-Blog-UWP) a UWP app of my Blog - Blog website: http://noodlesblog.azurewebsites.net

 # Libs to access an API

 [DeviantartApi Library](https://github.com/Mr1Penguin/DeviantartApi) DeviantartApi Library in C# for UWP, Win8.1, WinPhone8.1,.
 NET 4.5+, ASP.NET Core 1.0